grifferz/pah-irc/README.md

 Current releases have:

 * The UK edition of the Cards Against Humanity base pack.
-* The 2nd expansion.
+* The Cards Against Humanity 2nd Expansion.
-* A 2nd expansion pack with UK modifications.
+* A CAH 2nd Expansion pack with UK modifications.
+* The Cards Against Humanity 3rd Expansion.
+* Cards Against Humanity PAX East.
+* Cards Against Humanity PAX Prime.
+* Cards Against Humanity Holiday 2013.
+* Lugradio (not yet really usable).

 (Emphasis on the UK because most of the IRC channels using this are UK-biased)